Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 Four type K thermocouples connected via 1-Wire bus to a RaspberryPi3B+ using MAX31850 amplifiers

-allow to meaure temperatures ranging from -200°C to 1260°C with the MAX31850 interface.
+allow to measure temperatures ranging from -200°C to 1260°C with the MAX31850 interface.